 Preston Thompson Guitars are based on the original designs from the golden age of steel-string guitars—the 1930’s, when there was a “perfect storm” of great materials, talented craftsmen and innovative designs.
 Some of the most highly sought after (and valuable) vintage instruments originate from that era.

-These salvaged Brazilian Rosewood logs, from both sea and land, have the color, grain and glass-like tap tone of those instruments.
+There are many salvaged Brazilian Rosewood logs, from both sea and land, that have the color, grain and glass-like tap tone of those instruments.
 With straight grain in stunning shades of burgundy, orange and burnt brown–this rare rosewood is as beautiful as anyone can find.

 The quality and age of these old logs are all the more amazing given today’s very limited availability of Brazilian rosewood.
 Embargoes and trade agreement laws protecting endangered species have been put in place, making quality Brazilian a rarity.
 Old salvaged logs truly represents a once-in-a-lifetime opportunity to own a custom-built instrument that will be as close to a “golden era” guitar as one can find in the market today.